cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 1. Obviously, what / how many NFTs you want to make.
 --> We are going to make only one NFT
-2. A already populated `metadata.json`
+2. An already populated `metadata.json`
 3. Know how your minting policy should look like.
 --> Only one signature allowed (which we will create in this guide)
 --> No further minting or burning of the asset allowed after 10000 blocks have passed since the transaction was made